al-ce/karaml/README.md

 The purpose is to let you visualize your config in whatever way you find most readable.
 Say for example you're creating a layer for your window-management commands.
-Instead of a messy series of mappings like `<coms-1>`, `<coms-2`, or a series of long and similar shell commands (e.g. for yabai), now you can create aliases like `window_eights`, `window_center`, `move_to_space_1` etc.
-This makes for a cleaner config and makes it easier to manage when you want to change the keybindings.
+Instead of a messy series of mappings like `<coms-1>`, `<coms-2`, or a series of long and similar shell commands, now you can create aliases like `window_eights`, `window_center`, `move_to_space_1` etc. This makes for a cleaner config and makes it easier to manage when you want to change the keybindings.

 ### Simultaneous from-keys, multiple to-events, requiring multiple layers